fleek-platform/website/src/content/guides/guide-ens-domains-ipfs-ethereum-name-service/index.md

 And, when combined with [IPFS](https://ipfs.io/) (InterPlanetary File System), a distributed, P2P file system, ENS begins to open up the door for getting rid of the centralized, censorship-prone DNS components of Web 2.0, and making **decentralized, P2P and censorship-resistant websites & apps possible**.

-Especially because of the fact ENS allows us to access content on decentralized storage like IPFS via decentralized [constant links](https://blog.fleek.co/posts/immutable-ipfs).
+Especially because of the fact ENS allows us to access content on decentralized storage like IPFS via decentralized constant links.
 Remember that, on IPFS, files are identified by their content not by a storage URL.
 Meaning their addresses/hashes (CID) change every time the content does.
 Imagine having to change your website’s url every time you made an update!

-ENS adoption still needs to grow, and P2P content storage/delivery networks are evolving as well to better achieve this ([we’re working on that with Space](https://blog.space.storage/posts/how-is-space-different-from-cloud-storage)!).
+ENS adoption still needs to grow, and P2P content storage/delivery networks are evolving as well to better achieve this.
 But, ENS domains -and the idea behind them- definitely represent the base structure of what hosting and content serving should look like in Web 3.0, because unlike DNS they are:

 - Decentralized
 - Immutable